top of page

 • ¾ cup raw cashews, soaked overnight

-• 4 Tbsp coconut oil (*see note)
+• 4 Tbsp coconut oil (use refined for a more neutral flavor)

 • ¼ cup fresh lemon juice